 If you are an Amazon seller, you probably know the pain of dealing with an Amazon FBA return (or Amazon MFN return).
-Maybe you (or Amazon) shipped the wrong item or displayed item that "slightly" varied from the what the buyer thought she was purchasing, such as their preferred size or color.
+Maybe you (or Amazon) shipped the wrong item or displayed an item that "slightly" varied from what the buyer thought she was purchasing, such as their preferred size or color.

 Other reasons for an Amazon FBA return may include:

 - Item is out of stock in your inventory.

 - Failure of Amazon customer support to respond.

 - Buyer did not receive the item they ordered due to delivery problems.

 While an Amazon FBA return is often the buyers' fault, Amazon simply does not care (ughhh I know!).